-- A. The proposed use, at the intensity represented and at the proposed location, will provide a use that is compatible with the neighborhood and community; - B. The proposed use will not be detrimental to the health, safety, convenience or general welfare of persons residing or working in the vicinity, or injurious to property, improvements or potential development in the vicinity; - C. The proposed use enhances the preservation of retail opportunities within the commercial core of the Town. - D. The proposed use maximizes active uses along the Washington Street core business area and in so doing enhances pedestrian activity and interest. - CE. -The proposed use would not conflict with the Town's goal of achieving economic sustainability with a mix of varied commercial services. - DF.
-The proposed use will not impair -accessibility or traffic patterns for persons and vehicles based on the type and volume of anticipated traffic, will provide safe and adequate ingress and egress, and will furnish adequate off-street parking and loading for both customers and employees to the extent deemed feasible by the decision-making body; - EG. -The proposed use provides sufficient -safeguards to prevent noxious or offensive emissions such as glare, dust and odors, or levels of noise which may exceed the Town's noise regulations; - FH.
-The proposed use does not require excessive amounts of water or generate excessive amounts of waste; - GI. -The existing or proposed utility, police and fire services are adequate to serve the proposed use; and - HJ.
-The proposed use will comply with all applicable provisions of Title 17 and will be consistent with the policies and standards of the General Plan; and - IK.
-For properties in the Retail Overlay District, the proposed use enhances the preservation of retail opportunities within the commercial code of the Town and the proposed use maximizes active uses along the Washington Street core business area and in doing so enhances pedestrian activity and interest.
+A. The proposed use, at the intensity represented and at the proposed location, will provide a use that is compatible with the neighborhood and community;

+B. The proposed use will not be detrimental to the health, safety, convenience or general welfare of persons residing or working in the vicinity, or injurious to property, improvements or potential development in the vicinity;

+C. The proposed use would not conflict with the Town's goal of achieving economic sustainability with a mix of varied commercial services;

+D. The proposed use will not impair accessibility or traffic patterns for persons and vehicles based on the type and volume of anticipated traffic, will provide safe and adequate ingress and egress, and will furnish adequate off-street parking and loading for both customers and employees to the extent deemed feasible by the decision-making body;

+E. The proposed use provides sufficient safeguards to prevent noxious or offensive emissions such as glare, dust and odors, or levels of noise which may exceed the Town's noise regulations;

+F. The proposed use does not require excessive amounts of water or generate excessive amounts of waste;

+G. The existing or proposed utility, police and fire services are adequate to serve the proposed use;

+H. The proposed use will comply with all applicable provisions of Title 17 and will be consistent with the policies and standards of the General Plan; and

+I. For properties in the Retail Overlay District, the proposed use enhances retail opportunities within the commercial code of the Town and the proposed use maximizes active uses along the Washington Street core business area and in doing so enhances pedestrian activity and interest.

-In approving a Use Permit the reviewing authority may impose conditions deemed reasonable and necessary to ensure that the approval will be in compliance with the findings required by Section 17.200.0670, Findings and decision.
+In approving a Use Permit the reviewing authority may impose conditions deemed reasonable and necessary to ensure that the approval will be in compliance with the findings required by Section 17.200.060, Findings and decision.

-17.200.0890 Effective date and continuance of use.
+17.200.080 Effective date and continuance of use.

-- A. The conditions of approval may include time limits for carrying out the Use Permit; otherwise, any exercise or undertaking of a use or uses authorized byof a Use Permit must commence within two years of the approval date. - B. Once any portion of the granted Use Permit is utilized, all such specifications and conditions pertaining to such authorization shall become immediately operative. - C. Except where time limits are otherwise specified as a condition of authorizationapproval, any Use Permit that has been authorized by the Town Council or the-Zoning and Design Review Board may continue as authorized so long as it is not changed to another use, or discontinued for a continuous period of one year, or otherwise abandoned. - D. A Use Permit shall not be restored when it is abandoned or changed to another use or feature that is classified as a Use Permit in the land use area in which it is located, or significantly altered or intensified, except upon approval of an application for a new Use Permit application.
+A. The conditions of approval may include time limits for carrying out the Use Permit; otherwise, any exercise or undertaking of a use or uses authorized by a Use Permit must commence within two years of the approval date.

+B. Once any portion of the granted Use Permit is utilized, all such specifications and conditions pertaining to such authorization shall become immediately operative.

+C. Except where time limits are otherwise specified as a condition of approval, any Use Permit that has been authorized by the Town Council or the Zoning and Design Review Board may continue as authorized so long as it is not changed to another use, discontinued for a continuous period of one year, or otherwise abandoned.

+D. A Use Permit shall not be restored when it is abandoned or changed to another use or feature that is classified as a Use Permit in the land use area in which it is located, or significantly altered or intensified, except upon approval of an application for a new Use Permit.

-17.200.4090 Modification or change of use.
+17.200.090 Modification or change of use.

-Requests for a change of use category or a change to the conditions of approval of a Use Permit, or a change to the operation that would affect a condition of approval, shall require the filing of a new application for a Use Permit application as set forth in this chapter.
+Requests for a change of use category or a change to the conditions of approval of a Use Permit, or a change to the operation that would affect a condition of approval, shall require the filing of a new application for a Use Permit as set forth in this chapter.